 How Matched Betting Can Go Wrong

-While matched betting is indeed a risk-free way of sports betting and earning money from it, it can go wrong with even just the smallest mistake.
+While matched betting is indeed a risk-free way of sports betting and earning money from it. since you are using free bets, you can make twice your stake for each matched bet. it can go wrong with even just the smallest mistake.
 What are these mistakes or missteps that can cause this betting strategy to fall apart?

 Setting the Lay Bet Without Planning

 One thing you MUST always remember about making matched bets is that the back bet MUST always be the first bet you place.
 This is because your back bet is the foundation of the matched bet, and you stand to lose less on it should it not pan out eventually.

 Also, placing the lay bet first opens you to a huge potential risk as there could be a number of reasons for a back bet with your bookmaker to not go through - your account may get restricted, your bookie might suddenly close the betting for the game, or your bet might fail for any other possible technical problem.

 Remember that the strategy for a matched bet relies on you getting your free bets or free credits.
 Without these freebies, betting against yourself is just a waste of time and a waste of your money.

 Most casinos offer a welcome bonus for new players which is great if you don't already have an account.
 Otherwise, online casinos will give you more free bets the more you play on their site.